BBai-Tips/bbai/CONVENTIONS.md

 - Sanitize and validate all data input
 - Restrict LLM access to files added to conversation by `bbai`
 - Prevent `bbai` from adding files outside the current git repo
+- Always use `isPathWithinProject` to ensure file operations are restricted to the project directory
+- Implement proper error handling for network requests in data retrieval tools
+- Sanitize and validate command inputs to prevent injection attacks in system command tools

 ## Testing & Documentation
 - Write unit tests using Deno's built-in testing functionality